lucastagliani/dotnet-webapi-fibonacci/README.md

 Repo to play a little with dotnet core webapi in fibonacci algorithm in some different ways.

 _Actually, this repo makes no real sense, but has TDD, CI and others good engineering pratices._

+_Oh, it runs on Windows and Linux at least, both visual studio and visual code._

 [![CircleCI](https://circleci.com/gh/lucastagliani/dotnet-webapi-fibonacci.svg?style=svg)](https://circleci.com/gh/lucastagliani/dotnet-webapi-fibonacci)